Part 11: Introduction to Communications

 • Communication_Site ()

-STK's Communications capability simulates the performance of communications systems in the context of their missions.
-With Communications, you can model all the physical components of a system including the RF environment, assess the impacts of a wide variety of conditions and interference, conduct comprehensive link budget analyses, create reports of the results and visualize them with 2D and 3D graphics.
+The STK Communications capability simulates the performance of communications systems in the context of their missions.
+With Communications, you can model all the physical components of a system including the radio frequency (RF) environment, assess the impacts of a wide variety of conditions and interference, conduct comprehensive link budget analyses, create reports of the results, and visualize them with 2D and 3D graphics.

-Using a Transmitter object, you will simulate a simple transmitter model on the geosynchronous satellite.
-The simple transmitter model is convenient when you do not have all the information necessary to model the transmitter in detail (such as during the system engineering process).
-The simple transmitter model uses an isotropic, omnidirectional antenna, which is an ideal spherical pattern antenna with constant gain.
+Simulate the geosynchronous satellite's transmitter using a Transmitter object employing a Simple Transmitter model.
+The Simple Transmitter model is convenient when you do not have all the information necessary to model the transmitter in detail (such as during the system engineering process).
+The Simple Transmitter model uses an isotropic, omnidirectional antenna, which is an ideal spherical pattern antenna with constant gain.

 • EIRP is the effective isotropic radiated power at the output of the transmit antenna.
 EIRP is expressed as the product of the power of the transmitting antenna and its gain.